sillsdev/ptx2pdf/docs/ptx2pdf/output.md

 [=c_onecol]::

-The next macro is what does the work of assessing and assembling the page.
+The next macro `\onecoltrial` is what does the work of assessing and assembling the page.
 We collect the marks for this page.
-We collect the height that is available for this page, and will reduce it by the height of the notes and the top and bottom inserts.
+(1) We calculate the height that is available for this page, and will reduce it by the height of the notes and the top and bottom inserts.
 For this we use the `\decr` macro that simply reduces by the skip and height of the insert:

 [=c_incrdecr]

-At this point we test to see if there is any space left on the page for any text.
+At this point (2) we test to see if there is any space left on the page for any text.
 If not then complain, but keep going because if we reduce the original pagesize perhaps one of the footnotes or a picture will not be on this page.
 Continuing, we take a copy of the reduced page that we are seeing will fit on